 As long as you bear in mind that it’s unlikely to check the whole market, but instead subsection of lenders with whom it has an arrangement, then a broker can take the strain out of finding a competitive personal loan deal.
 Brokers find the best rate available to you from their panel of lenders, taking into account your individual circumstances.
 Normally this service is free, because the broker will earn a referral fee from the lender.

-Some brokers, like Monevo, can now run soft searches with a range of lenders in seconds, meaning that without any impact on your credit score you’ll be able to get realistic rate quotes for loans you’re likely to be approved for.
+Some brokers and “matching services” can now run soft searches with a range of lenders in seconds, meaning that without any impact on your credit score you’ll be able to get realistic rate quotes for loans you’re likely to be approved for.
 This can be a smart way to avoid disappointment, protect your credit score and focus on lenders likely to approve you.